 - SIS modifications

 - Functional Safety Assessment (FSA)

-It is the longest phase of the SIS life cycle and crucial to maintain the integrity of the SIFs over time.
+During the O&M phase is crucial to maintain the integrity of the SIFs over time.

 Safety Instrumented Function (SIF)

 The Safety Instrumented Function is composed of three subsystems: SENSOR, LOGIC SOLVER and ACTUATOR.
 Its objective is the safety of People, Equipment and the Environment.
 During the Process Hazard Analysis (PHA) the SIF is defined and the required SIL is determined, as well as other values such as the RRF (Risk Reduction Factor), the MTTFS (average time in years between two spurious process trips) and other parameters used in the calculation of the Probability of Failure (PFDavg / PFH) (Read more).

 It covers the connection to the process (remote seal, etc.), the instrument (transmitter or switch), the wiring to the PLC cabinet and the input interface (electrical isolators, I.S. barriers, etc.).